erf-model/ERF/Docs/sphinx_doc/GettingStarted.rst

   * UnitTests

 Setting up a problem to run with ERF involves writing an input file and problem specific code in the run directory.
-ERF is built using the AMReX build system which supports out-of-source builds but as configured in Pele requires a specific directory structure.
+ERF is built using the AMReX build system which supports out-of-source builds but as configured in ERF requires a specific directory structure.
 Within each case directory in Exec, are the source files that specify the setup of that particular case.
 The user has to build each case by compiling source files using a GNUMakefile which also compiles and links together AMReX and ERF sources.
 The source files contained in the case directory are treated preferentially and can override ERF/AMReX source files.
 A few key files that need to be supplied for (most) cases are:

 **inputs** -- a text file containing parameters that are ready by the ParmParse capability in AMReX.
 These include things like number of time steps, grid size, output file frequency, which physics to include, etc.
-A list of available data in the Pele group can be found in ERF/Source/param_includes/erf_params.H
+A list of available data in the ERF group can be found in ERF/Source/param_includes/erf_params.H

 **prob.cpp** -- Routines called at: